top of page

 4. Ribbon Labeler: You sit at a table placing pre-printed labels on ribbons indicating the swimmer's event, age, group, time, and place.
 Then you file the ribbons alphabetically so swimmers can pick up their ribbons the next day.

-5. Stroke and Turn Judge: Must be certified by CSA Determines if each swimmer is swimming the stroke legally as defined by USA Swimming Rules.
+5. Stroke and Turn Judge: Must be certified by CSA.
+Determines if each swimmer is swimming the stroke legally as defined by USA Swimming Rules.
 It is the responsibility of the S&T judge to disqualify any swimmer whose stroke, start, turn, or finish is illegal.

 6. ORCA Tank: Lining swimmers up to be taken to Clerk of Course